hubmannj/NWTK-Cheatsheet/Cisco.md

 switchport port-security

 ```
-You are able to block, maximize and shutdown the Port or a MAC.
+You are able to block, maximize and shutdown the port or a MAC.
 Maximize
 ```bash
 switchport port-security maximum 2